 I have been feeling really stressed lately.
-Maybe its coviditis is that even a word?
+Maybe it’s coviditis is that even a word?
 Maybe not but our lives are becoming busier.
-Going back to the workplace after long spells being told to ‘stay at home’, has been stressful for many of us.
+Going back to the workplace after long spells of being told to ‘stay at home, has been stressful for many of us.

-The main benefit of gaming as a stress reliever is that it provides distraction from whatever causes us anxiety or causes us stress.
-We can also choose whatever form of gaming we like, be it mobile games on our phone or console games in front of a TV.
-All forms of gaming can provide hours worth of distraction from a stressful situation without any additional cost other than time.
+The main benefit of gaming as a stress reliever is that it provides a distraction from whatever causes us anxiety or causes us stress.
+We can also choose whatever form of gaming we like, be it mobile games on our phones or console games in front of a TV.
+All forms of gaming can provide hours’ worth of distraction from a stressful situation without any additional cost other than time.

 Gaming also has a secondary effect on our brains where it stimulates the brain’s reward system, which makes us feel good about ourselves and allows us to feel less stressed about life.

-You get to choose a background and they have cool retro theme sounds just like back in the 1980’s.
+You get to choose a background and they have a cool retro theme that sounds just like back in the 1980s.

 I absolutely love all the retro gaming I love the arcades at theme parks and seaside resorts and my kids find it quite amusing that I love them so much.